 What are Newton's Rings?

-The rings of Newton's are formed as a result of interference which is between the light waves that are reflected from the top and bottom surfaces of the air film formed between the lens and glass sheet.
+Light waves are interfered with to create Newton's Rings when Reflections occur between the top and bottom surfaces of the air film formed between the lens and glass sheet.